 The amount of times the wings are flapped depends on the species and size of the bird.
-Hummingbirds can beat their wings 80 times a second, whereas some herons will flap their wings twice in a second.
+Hummingbirds can beat their wings 80 times a second, whereas some herons will flap their wings twice a second.

 Although all birds that can fly use their wings in this manner, the diversity of flight in birds can be seen by species that use thermal currents to soar and glide.
-Some species of birds save energy by riding these air currents to great heights.
+Some species save energy by riding these air currents to great heights.
 By locking their wings, the thermal air currents allow them to glide without using energy flapping their wings.

-Soaring is generally only used by larger birds such as birds of prey, sea birds such as albatrosses and gulls, although ravens, storks, and herons also use this flight method.
+Soaring is generally only used by larger birds such as birds of prey, and sea birds such as albatrosses and gulls, although ravens, storks, and herons also use this flight method.

 Birds can use the thermals to reach heights before gliding off to new territory.
-Once they reach a new thermal, they can begin to climb again.
+Once they get a new thermal, they can begin to climb again.
 Soaring is used to search for a few reasons, including hunting for food and during migration.

 The undulating flight is similar, whereas it is moments of gliding followed by flapping.
 Both of these methods can be used to save energy in flight.

-Although we think of birds as animals that use their wings to fly, there are over 60 species that cannot fly at all, further diversifying birds from each other
+Although we think of birds as animals that use their wings to fly, there are over 60 species that cannot fly at all, further diversifying birds from each other.

 Flightless birds are limited to a specific order, and many orders also include birds that can fly.

 Another way to see how diverse birds are is to study their diet.
-Birds can eat a huge variety of foods.
+Birds can eat a wide variety of foods.
 The diet of a bird will generally depend on the species and size of the bird.